Repository secure by design: how to sleep better without fear of security vulnerabilities

 As far as I know, some people are passing authentication details via context.Context.

-If you need to pass values via context for some reason, it may be a symptom of a bad design somewhere in your service.
+If you need to pass values via context for some reason, it may be a symptom of bad design somewhere in your service.
 Maybe the function is doing too much, and it’s hard to pass all arguments there?
-Perhaps it’s the time to decompose that?
+Perhaps it’s time to decompose it?

 And that’s all for today!

-As you see, the presented approach is straightforward to implement quickly.
+As you can see, the presented approach is straightforward to implement quickly.

 I hope that it will help you with your project and give you more confidence in future development.